 The field of water monitoring has been driven not only by the implementation of these regulations, but also by substantial technological improvements in water sampling and analysis.
 Water sampling has seen a shift toward production control and pollution prevention through trend monitoring (as per the IPPC directive) and away from reactionary sampling following a pollution event or other cause for concern.
-An additional key shift has been toward automated sampling and online monitoring of water bodies, arising from nitrogen dioxide".
-With the Water pollution.
-Credit: Armograph/Shutterstock advances in such varied fields as microfluidics, electronics miniaturisation and wireless technologies.
+An additional key shift has been toward automated sampling and online monitoring of water bodies, arising from advances in such varied fields as microfluidics, electronics miniaturisation and wireless technologies.
 In addition to these technological advances, in recent years, the field of water monitoring has also seen some interesting shifts away from technological advances and into citizen science initiatives; for example, the OPAI water survey asks recreational anglers to report whether they have seen a specific type of fish.